Law

 Law is a set of rules that are created and are enforceable by social or governmental institutions to regulate behavior, with its precise definition a matter of longstanding debate.
 It has been variously described as a science and as the art of justice.
-State-enforced laws can be made by a group legislature or by a single legislator, resulting in statutes; by the executive through decrees and regulations; or established by judges through precedent, usually in common law jurisdictions.
-Private individuals may create legally binding contracts, including arbitration agreements that adopt alternative ways of resolving disputes to standard court litigation.
+State-enforced laws can be made by a legislature, resulting in statutes; by the executive through decrees and regulations; or by judges' decisions, which form precedent in common law jurisdictions.
+An autocrat may exercise those functions within their realm.
 The creation of laws themselves may be influenced by a constitution, written or tacit, and the rights encoded therein.
 The law shapes politics, economics, history and society in various ways and also serves as a mediator of relations between people.